Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.5 Snowflake Storage Concepts/View Types/Readme.md

   Sec --> Timing[Runs when called with policy check] Sec --> Cost[Low storage, compute on read plus overhead]
 ```
+You may use this table to remember the distinction much easier

 | Property | Standard View | Materialized View | Secure View |
 |----------|---------------|-------------------|-------------|